benohno/benohno/README.md

 ### <div align="center">I'm Ben, a full-time data scientist 👨‍💻 since 2018🚀</div>

-- 🔭 I’m currently working full time as a data scientist in government consulting and pursuing my data science masters at UC Berkeley
+- 🔭 I’m currently working full time as a data scientist in government consulting

-- 🌱 I’m currently learning Flutter for app development in addition to data science grad school
+- 🎓 I graduated with my Master's in Data Science from UC Berkeley and studied Statstics in college at Harvard

+- 🌱 I’m currently reading "Athena Rising: How and Why Men Should Mentor Women" and working on an algorithm for daily rosters for MLB Fanduel

 - ❓ Ask me about anything related to data science, sports analytics, or data science consulting

-- ⚡ Fun fact: my side hobbies are golf, photography and making music (guitar and vocals)
+- ⚡ Fun fact: my side hobbies are podcasting, photography and making music (guitar and vocals)

 <br/>